-The Hertie School of Governance and the Paris-based Institute Notre Europe – Jacques Delors Institute have founded the “Jacques Delors Institute – Berlin“.
+The Hertie School and the Paris-based Institute Notre Europe – Jacques Delors Institute have founded the “Jacques Delors Institute – Berlin“.

 Henrik Enderlein, Professor of Political Economy at the Hertie School was appointed Director of the think tank on European policy which will be located at Pariser Platz 6 in Berlin (Allianz Stiftungsforum).